fluent/fluent-bit-docs/pipeline/inputs/elasticsearch.md

-From large log ingestions on their beats, users might have to add addtional settings of processors to use rate limit feature on beats when fluent-bit complains that exceeding limit size of HTTP requests:
+From large log ingestions on their beats, users might have to add addtional settings of processors to use rate limit feature on beats when Fluent Bit complains that exceeding limit size of HTTP requests:

 ```yaml